 Professor Van Dijk received his undergraduate, Master's degree (1996) and PhD (2002) in Environmental Sciences from VU University Amsterdam, The Netherlands.

 He was with CSIRO Land and Water from 2003 to 2012, where he won awards for his leadership role in the Murray-Darling Sustainable Yields project, possibly the most ambitious water resources study ever undertaken, and subsequently, for leading development of the Australian Water Resources Assessment system, a model-data integration system now operational in the Bureau of Meteorology.

-He has a passion for practical research applications, including the observation and forecasting of natural hazards, water resources, environmental condition and agricultural production.
+He has a passion for practical, often spatial research applications, including the observation and forecasting of natural hazards, water resources, environmental condition and agricultural production.
 The theory and technology involved are drawn from environmental science and management, satellite remote sensing, IT, statistics and simulation modelling.